rudenoise/solo5-mirage-OSX/README.md

 ```
-WARNING: Image format was not specified for 'disk.img' and probing guessed raw.
-         Automatically detecting the format is dangerous for raw images, write operations on block 0 will be restricted.
-         Specify the 'raw' format explicitly to remove the restrictions.
             |      ___|
   __|  _ \  |  _ \ __ \
 \__ \ (   | | (   |  ) |